youqiangao/wmmd/README.md

-# Word-level Maximum Mean Discrepancy Regularization for Embedding-based Neural Networks in NLP
+# Word-level Maximum Mean Discrepancy Regularization for Word Embedding

 `wMMD` is a Python module for implementing word-level Maximum Mean Discrepancy Regularization.